*Those processes performed to define a new project or a new phase of an existing project by obtaining authorization to start the project or phase.

 As a result of develop project team and manage project team there may be a need to update organization performance appraisals and personel skill requirements.

-*Judgment provided based upon expertise in an application area, knowledge area, discipline, industry, etc., as appropriate for the activity being performed.
+*Expert Judgment provided is based upon expertise needed or required in an application area, knowledge area, discipline, industry, etc., as appropriate for the activity being performed.
 Such expertise may be provided by any group or person with specialized education, knowledge, skill, experience, or training.
+Tailoring is an aspect of expert judgement.

 *An elicitation technique using focused sessions that bring key cross-functional stakeholders together to define product requirements.